homebysix/recipe-robot/DEVNOTES.md

     - Process (list)

 - Optional or conditional:
-    - MinimumVersion (string, probably "0.5.0" for our purposes)
+    - MinimumVersion (string, probably "0.5.0", or whatever is contemporaneous with recipe-rebot's development.

 __download__

 - Required:
     - Process -> URLDownloader processor
-    - Process -> EndOfCheckPhase processor, after the actual download occurs but before unarchiving or veriying code sig, and only if we need the recipe to be compatible with autopkg's `--check` argument
+    - Process -> EndOfCheckPhase processor, after the actual download occurs but before unarchiving or veriying code sig.

 - Optional or conditional:
     - Input -> SPARKLE_FEED_URL (string), if using Sparkle